scotty110/install_guides/Linux Install.md

 Install PopOS according to installer (don't forget encryption, ssd's can't be wiped)

+PopOS is not shipping with openssh installed after installing from iso run:
+	`sudo apt install -y openssh-server`

 ## Install Basic Utils
 Just Install some basic packages and custom scripts
 ### On Host